UK dentistry is affected by the UK's membership of the EU, and by the decision to leave, in a number of ways. These include:

 - The movement of dentists and dental care professionals (including the various processes for the recognition of qualifications, and immigration)

 - The import and export of dental equipment and materials, the supply of medicines

 - Health and safety legislation

 The draft Withdrawal Agreement, which has been voted down in Parliament several times, foresees a quasi-continuation of current systems up to December 2020, while the new relationship with the EU is negotiated.
 In a no-deal scenario, all current systems that involve any links with the EU would cease immediately on exit day.

 The current UK government has declared that it will not be seeking any further extension to UK's exit from the EU scheduled for 31 October 2019.

 While discussions with the EU are ongoing, it remains to be seen if a new or changed agreement will be possible.
 In the meantime, no-deal guidance across all sectors has been stepped up.

 EU dentists working in the UK

-This means that dentists qualified in the EU can come to work in the UK, as long as they have relevant language knowledge; registration is straightforward.
+At present, EU/EEA dentists are eligible to work in the UK, if they met relevant language knowledge criteria, registration is straightforward.